dchambers/composerjs/README.md

 The `parse()` method should be used _after_ `set()` has been invoked to provide any properties that won't be provided by handlers.
 Additionally, although `stringify()` and `parse()` can be used for serlialization, they can also be used as a convenient way to revert a model back to a known state.

 ## Genuine Circular Dependencies

 ComposerJs doesn't allow handlers that form circular dependencies, yet there are occasions when this is actually required.
-In such cases the `beforechange` event can be used to create a circular dependency, but where the listener is responsible for ensuring that infinite loops don't occur.
+In such cases, the `beforechange` event can be used to create a circular dependency, but where the listener is responsible for ensuring that infinite loops don't occur.

 For example: